We Found the Best Kimchi at the Grocery Store

 Lucky Foods Spicy Seoul Kimchi

-Lucky Foods Spicy Seoul Kimchi was, hands down, the best store-bought kimchi we tried because it brought the spice.
+Yes, Lucky Foods makes a great non-spicy white kimchi—but they also make the best store-bought kimchi that really brings the heat, too.
 It’s not crazy hot, but just hot enough to satisfy your craving for something spicy.
-It’s so fermented and bubbly.
+Much like the original vegan version, it’s so fermented and bubbly.
 The juice is super flavorful and would be wonderful mixed into a bloody mary or drizzled over fried rice.
-This is the best kimchi we tried and it’s what we’ll be buying from here on out.
+If you’re of the opinion that kimchi is better with a seafood element packed into the jar (this contains both shrimp and fish), grab this kimchi! —Jordan Myrick

 Credit: Liv Averett / Instacart